ankraft/onem2mlib/README.md

 - [lxml](http://lxml.de)

 ### requests
-Install with pip3:
+onem2mlib uses the [requests HTTP library](http://python-requests.org).
+One can install it with pip3:

 ```bash
 pip3 install requests
 ```

 ### LXML
 This is an optional install.
-By default, XML as a serialization format is not enabled (see XXX below), therefore this module must only be installed if XML serialization is enabled.
+By default, XML as a serialization format is not enabled (see [Enabling support for XML encoding](#enabling-support-for-xml-encoding) below), therefore this module must only be installed if XML serialization is enabled.

 Install with pip3: